CreaturePhil/Usub/README.md

 - Display your YouTube subscription feed as a grid for easier visibility
 - Effortlessly add or remove your Youtube channel subscriptions.
 - Blazing fast - can scale up to hundreds and hundreds of subscriptions.
-- Never miss new videos from your Youtube Subscritpions ever again!
+- Never miss new videos from your Youtube Subscriptions ever again!

-## Getting Started
+## Installing and Running Locally

 ```bash
 $ git clone https://github.com/CreaturePhil/Usub.git